 On February 10, 2004, the Company was served with a subpoena to produce documents in connection with a federal grand jury convened in the United States District Court for the District of South Carolina.
 The Company believes the grand jury has been convened to investigate the United States dredging industry in connection with work performed for the U.S. Army Corp of Engineers.
+The Company believes it has fully complied with all requests related to the federal subpoena matter and has delivered its affidavit to that effect.
+The Company has received no additional communications from the Justice

-For over six months the Company received no additional communications from the Justice Department however in April some follow-up requests for additional information were received.
-The Company is in the process of preparing information to comply with this request.
-As noted previously, the matter continues to remain open and the Company is continuing to incur legal costs although at a much reduced level from 2004 and 2005.
+Department since that date; however, the matter continues to remain open.
+The Company continues to incur legal costs although at a much reduced level from prior years.